oracle-quickstart/oci-beegfs-beeond-rdma/README.md

 # oci-beegfs-beeond
-Deploy BeeGFS BeeOND (BeeGFS ON Demand) on Oracle Cloud Infrastructure HPC Clustered Network.
+Deploy BeeGFS BeeOND (BeeGFS ON Demand) on Oracle Cloud Infrastructure HPC 100Gbps RDMA Clustered Network.
 The template will do the following:

 - Provision a private clustered network using HPC baremeta nodes and 100 Gbps RDMA.
 Use this template to deploy BeeGFS BeeOND on HPC nodes with clustered networking.
 - Create a BeeGFS BeeOND parallel filesystem using all the nodes in the cluster by leveraging the local NVMe SSD on each HPC node to create a single filesystem namespace.